MaramEd/Titanic-Group-Project/README.md

-# Project 1: Surviving The Titanic
+# Surviving The Titanic: Group Project

 ## Problem Statement
 To predict the survival rate of the Titanic passengers.